mdn/content/files/en-us/web/manifest/screenshots/index.md

   <img src="todoist-iphone-fullscreen.png" alt="A full-screen view of an image from the horizontal gallery of Todoist app" width="350">
 </div>

-The same full-screen image on iPad, as shown below, shows why different screenshots are needed to consider narrow (iPhone) and wide (iPad) form factors of devices:
+The same full-screen image on iPad shows why different screenshots are needed for narrow (iPhone) and wide (iPad) device form factors:

 <div style="display: flex; justify-content: center;">
   <img src="todoist-ipad-fullscreen.png" alt="Todoist app listing on iPad showing multiple screenshots in a wider gallery view">